ETA Referee Committee

 Since then, he has moved away from playing to focus on developing his refereeing skills.
 He has helped others at Nottingham, taking on the role as their Referee Development Officer, whilst also continuing to help at Loughborough.

-His day job is a Police Officer for Leicestershire Police, which he has been doing since 2001.
+In his day job, Mike is a Police Officer for Leicestershire Police, which he has been doing since 2001.

 Please contact Mike at firstname.lastname@example.org if you would like to attend or can host a course.

 Referee Media and Communications Coordinator

 Genevieve started playing Touch in 2011 and, after being talked into attending the L1 ref course in 2012, became one of her club’s most enthusiastic player-refs.
 Enjoying holding the whistle more and more, in 2016 she decided to give it a go and commit to a season of full-time reffing.
 She quickly found her place in #TeamRef, and achieved her L3 badge at the EFT Premiership Permit in Edinburgh.

 In 2016 she was appointed to the ETA Referee Sub-Committee as Media and Communications Coordinator.
 Contact Gen at email@example.com with any questions about comms (from ‘can you put this in the newsletter?’ to ‘will you please stop using hashtags?’*).